-You would need to complete and submit the New Agent Application and meet certain personnel standards (to include an ARC Specialist), provide a bond, letter of credit or cash deposit in the minimum amount of $20,000.
+You will need to log into the Accreditation tool in My ARC and submit the request: Change from VTC to Accredited Agency.
+Also, you will need to meet certain personnel standards (to include an ARC Specialist), provide a bond, letter of credit or cash deposit in the minimum amount of $20,000.
 Learn more about ARC Accredited Agency program.

 I'm an ARC Accredited Agency.
 How do I become a VTC?